 - Assist with the day to day running of Try Tag Rugby including but not limited to answering emails and phone calls, updating the website, petty cash management, washing equipment and more.

 - It is essential you are a confident Tag Rugby referee (or willing to be trained up as one) as the League Organiser will often need to stand in for referees who are late, drop out at the last minute or get injured.
 You will be required to assist with refereeing at Try Tag Rugby weekend one-day events.

 - You will have a sound knowledge of Rugby (any code) as you will be required on occasions to confidently provide advice and give encouragement to new teams and players, so they will be able to pick up the rules and maximise their enjoyment of the sport.
 You may also be required to run free taster sessions for new players or teams.

 - The League Organiser position would ideally suit recent Sports Management or Business graduate with an interest in Rugby or sports enthusiasts looking for a change of career.
 Current Tag Rugby players or referees looking to get more involved are strongly encouraged to apply.

 - The ideal candidate would have studied Sports Management or Business and have some understanding of the social sports sector.
-Whilst the position will initially be on a self-employment contact, Try Tag Rugby is ideally looking for people interested in having long-term careers with the organisation, given we are growing across all indicators at 20-40% per annum.
+Whilst the position will initially be on a self-employment contact, Try Tag Rugby is ideally looking for people interested in having long-term careers with the company, given we are growing across all indicators at over 30% per annum.
 Whilst the majority of the working week will be spent organising leagues, there will be time each week to work in business development.
 The specific areas chosen will be dependent on the skills, experience and background of the successful candidate.

 - No experience in similar roles is necessary and we welcome applicants looking for a switch of careers.
 Experience working with a sports organisation would be a plus.